laravel-enso/documentation/docs/frontEnd/toastr.md

 Multi layout renderless Toaster Notification

 ## Usage
-Unless where specified otherwise, the components can be used outside of the Enso ecosystem.
+The components can be used outside of the Enso ecosystem.

 ### bulma/Toastr.vue
 The bulma styled toaster notification component built on top of its renderless version.

 Properties:
 - `body`, `string`, optional, default `left`, the alignment of the tabs, valid options are: 'left', 'centered', 'right'
-- `duration`, `number`, optional, default `3500`, the duration of the bounce animation used when showing the notification
+- `duration`, `number`, optional, default `3500`, the duration of the bounce animation, in ms, used when showing the notification
-- `html`, `boolean`, optional, default `false`, if true, the contens of the notificaton is treated as html
+- `html`, `boolean`, optional, default `false`, if true, the contents of the notification is treated as html
 - `position`, `string`, optional, default `top-center`, the position, valid options are: 'top-left', 'top-right', 'top-center', 'bottom-left', 'bottom-right', 'bottom-center'
 - `title`, `string`, optional, default `null`, if given, that title is set